mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 ### 3.2 Running the Installation Script

 You will need to have administrator rights to your private cloud platform.
 This means you will have to log in before you run the installation script.
-The instructions below are for the OpenShift platform; a similar process will be required for other platforms.

 #### 3.2.1 Signing in to OpenShift{#openshift-signin}

+These instructions are for the OpenShift platform; a similar process will be required for other platforms.

-To run the installation script on OpenShift, you must sign in to OpenShift using the OpenShift CLI, and then run a Bash script in Bash.
+To run the installation script on OpenShift, you must sign in to OpenShift using the OpenShift CLI, before you run the scripts in Bash.

 You can do this as follows: